 The second team league champions receive the East Anglian Counties’ B Team’ Shield presented by P J Barton, Cambridgeshire Captain 1975-76.

-Anglian League Junior Team championship
+Anglian League Junior Team Championship

-Officers shall be the Officers of the Anglian League.
+The Chairman and Secretary shall be the Officers of the Anglian League.

 All players shall be under 18 on 1st January of the current year.